-Students with a GPA of 2.33-3.0 after their first year
+Students with a GPA of 2.0-3.0 after their first year (effective 2022-2023)

-Students finishing the first year of law study with an unrounded cumulative GPA of 2.33-3.0, and students readmitted to the Law School following successful completion of the California First-Year Law Students' Examination after first year disqualification, are subject to the Directed Study policy.
+Students finishing the first year of law study with an unrounded cumulative GPA of 2.0-3.0, and students readmitted to the Law School following successful completion of the California First-

+Year Law Students' Examination after first year disqualification, are subject to the Directed Study policy.
 Students subject to the Directed Study policy remain subject to the policy until graduation regardless of improvements in their GPA.